 Those of us who revere the one biosphere we call home, and truly understand the stress it’s now under, may thank these peoples for trying to stem the blood loss, the profound inequality and environmental destruction which flows from Western growth-greed.
 The growth mantra is the instrument of harm, and the gash in our collective psyche needs to heal, fast.

 Now, what if you, like me, are of Western ancestral heritage and cannot be classed as indigenous under such a UN Declaration?
-Moreover, if you are not endemic, have no ancestral attachment to a particular region, is it still possible or even respectful, to suggest that one may engender a sense of indigenous belonging and, therefore, legitimacy in feeling eutierria with the immediate environment in which you have made your home?
+Moreover, if you are not endemic, have no ancestral attachment to a particular region, is it still possible or even respectful, to suggest that one may engender a sense of indigenous belonging and, therefore, legitimacy in feeling sanguimund and eutierria with the immediate environment in which you have made your home?
 We need time to assimilate, some of us more than others.
 For when we feel that true belonging, we love, and what we love, we are motivated to protect.

 Perhaps we need a new word, beyond indigenous, to articulate, at least, the potential for this kind of belonging, belonging that is colour/race-blind, discernable in whatever timeframe we each need as individuals.
 There is no intent here to devalue endemism, rather, to increase the value of adopted endemism via kinship between peoples.